codingburgas/2324-space-sprint-project-mbp/README.md

 ## 📎 Description

 Our C++ code is made to test your knowledge of physics and science.
-It follows a quiz in 3 categories with 7 normal levels and 2 custom levels.
+It follows a quiz in 3 categories, with 7 normal levels and 2 custom levels.

 ## 🔶 Usage